-In simple cases, a laser transition, on which optical gain occurs as a result of stimulated emission, involves only two (nondegenerate) energy levels of the active atoms or ions of the gain medium: an upper and a lower laser level.
-The transition cross sections for absorption and for stimulated emission must then be the same (for any given wavelength), and a positive net gain (i.e., more gain than absorption) can occur only when the population of the upper laser level is higher than that of the lower level (i.e. more laser-active atoms or ions are in the higher level).
-In other words, more laser-active ions are in the upper state than in the lower state.
-This condition of the laser medium is called population inversion.
+In the simplest case, a laser transition involves only two (nondegenerate) energy levels of the active atoms or ions of the gain medium: an upper and a lower laser level.
+The transition cross-sections for absorption and for stimulated emission are then necessarily the same (for any given wavelength).
+The net gain on the laser transition can be calculated as the gain resulting from the upper-state population (enabling stimulated emission) minus the absorption caused by the lower-state population.
+A positive net gain (i.e., more gain than absorption) can occur only when the population in the upper laser level is higher than that of the lower level (i.e. more laser-active atoms or ions are in the higher level).
+In other words, positive laser gain is possible only when achieving a population inversion.

 The latter phenomenon should not be confused with lasing without inversion, where laser amplification is achieved in a simple atomic system by means of quantum coherence.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.